Credit Plainly

 What is the graduation policy?

-Some issuers have a defined path to upgrade your account to an unsecured card after a period of on-time payments, often 12 to 18 months.
+Some issuers have a defined path to upgrade your account to an unsecured card after a period of on-time payments, depending on the issuer.
 Others do not offer graduation at all and require you to close the account and apply separately.
 Knowing the policy upfront helps you set realistic expectations.

 What is the interest rate?